NuevoFoundation/workshops/content/english/python-tensorflow/activity-1.md

 These libraries are essential as they are a collection of precompiled methods and functions that and importing them into our program allows us to access these methods without having to rewrite these entire libraries.
 For example, we import the methods and functions to TensorFlow and Numpy to avoid having to write the entirety of these program within our own program.

-If you are interested in learning more about these libraries, we will link some websites that explain them in more detail.

 <br>

- Now, we want to load the Fashion NMIST dataset, which has the collection of all the images of clothing we need for your model.
+ Now, we want to load the Fashion MNIST dataset, which has the collection of all the images of clothing we need for your model.

 ```python
 #This variable is declared from the fashion_mist library of the datasets section